mohanjeetsingh/mBlox/README.md

 It can be deployed on **any website** to display content from any supported feed type.

+Note: The initial version of this tool was created by me in the pre-GenAI era.
+Starting October 2025 AI tools are being used.

 ## Features

 *   **Dynamic Content**: Fetch recent posts, posts by label, or recent comments.